-Also known as Tjukurrpa or the Essence of the World, “The Dreamtime,” is the phrase for the animist framework, symbol system, and oral history tradition of Australian Aboriginal Peoples (politically correct way to address them) and Torres Strait Islander Peoples mythology.
+Also known as Tjukurrpa or the Essence of the World, “The Dreamtime,” is the the animist framework, symbol system, and oral history tradition of Australian Aboriginal Peoples (politically correct way to address them) and Torres Strait Islander Peoples mythology.
 It’s also the way they organize their understanding of the world, its creation, and its greatest stories.
-The Dreamtime also encompasses the belief that Reality is actually a dream that we are all collectively dreaming.
+This encompasses the belief that Reality is actually a dream that we are all collectively dreaming.

-You will also receive an Immersion Course Curriculum Binder with all of the things you will be learning throughout the weekend with course information which also includes reputable resources, indigenous societies to get more involved with, and a list of trusted advisers to deepen your spiritual knowledge and understanding or answer any of your questions.
+You will receive an Immersion Course Curriculum with all of the things you will be learning throughout the weekend with course information which also includes reputable resources, indigenous societies to get more involved with, and a list of trusted advisers to deepen your spiritual knowledge and understanding or answer any of your questions.
 (This event is limited to 20 participants)

 Workshops and Curriculum Includes: